Freedom Homeschooling

 History

 In Easy Peasy All-in-One Homeschool’s Modern American History course, your child will study American history from post Civil War to the present time.
 The course is made up of a printable workbook, readings, videos, and other online materials.
-Your child will complete a variety of projects to demonstrate their knowledge of the material, as well as, write newspaper articles based on events in history.
+Your child will complete a variety of projects to demonstrate their knowledge of the material, as well as write newspaper articles based on events in history.

 Music